-Government Ethics and Conflict of Interest Policy Project
+Increasing Effectiveness of Government Ethics Laws through Conflict-of-Interest Policy Project

-Promoting government ethics and conflict-of-interest laws in San Francisco that are strong and effective is vital to preventing unethical behavior by City officials and employees and to ensuring that City government operates only in the public's interest.
-During FY21, the Commission prioritized a review and strengthening of government ethics provisions of City law as its top policy project for the year.
+Promoting government ethics and strong and effective conflict-of-interest laws is vital to protecting the public's trust in San Francisco government and preventing unethical behavior.
+During FY21, the Commission prioritized a review and strengthening of the government ethics provisions of City law as its top policy project for the year.